wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/best-practices-email/includes/5-attachments.md

 If, however, emails are sent to people outside your company then sending attachments is the only option.

-The Office 365 Outlook connector's send email actions allows you add multiple attachments.
+The Office 365 Outlook connector's send email actions allows you to add multiple attachments.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the add attachment details.](../media/add-attachments.png)](../media/add-attachments.png#lightbox)